Carr1005/react-carousel-slider/README.md

 ## Usage

-We could render a <CarouselSlider> component with the `slideItems` prop which accepts a array of objects with the specific simple sturcture and keys in defaut style.
+We could render a <CarouselSlider> component with the `slideItems` prop which accepts a array of objects with the specific simple sturcture and keys in default style.

 ```jsx